variousauthors/sun-moon/README.md

 the ascii maps.
 This is for ease of editing in VI later on (where I can do block copy, instead of having to do line by line copy).

+### RULES ###

+0. the goal can exist on a tile or in a wall

+1. ferrying
+   when one agent pushes a block that is another agent, across a space

+2. Arranging the level

+3. Digging
+   ferry into a solid object, puts the character inside a wall in order to open the wall

 [0]: http://www.puzzlescript.net/editor.html